duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/37_il_sim.md

 We trained the model for a number of `EPOCHS`, using `BATCH_SIZE` samples at each step and the model is persisted every 10 episodes of training.

+## Evaluate your submission

+Either locally with

+    $ dts challenges evaluate

+Or make an official submission

+    $ dts challengs submit

 ##  Local Evaluation (Optional)

 A simple evaluation script `eval.py` is provided with this implementation.